UAV-Research-Centre-UGent/academic-kickstart/content/authors/kiara-haegeman/_index.md

 ---
 # Display name
-title: "Dembel Gebeyehu"
+title: "Kiara Haegeman"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "gebeyehu"
+- "kiara-haegeman"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD Student
+role: PhD student

 # Organizations/Affiliations
 organizations: